nicreichelt/100-days-of-code/log.md

 4. **LEARNING**: [FreeCodeCamp JS Cert Course](https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures)
 5. **LEARNING**: '[Web Components (LinkedIn Learning)](https://www.linkedin.com/learning/learning-web-components/welcome?u=2045532)'

+### Day 45: January 21, 2020
+**Today's Progress**: Meal Plan App

+* I worked on my '[Meal Plan App](https://github.com/nicreichelt/100-days-of-code/tree/master/meal-plan-app)' today

+Got the 'new reminder' popup pretty much solid.
+You can now add new reminders, set the date/time/text and it saves to LocalStorage.
+This then populates to the list of reminders.
+Also added new date/time function to get the time in AM/PM.

+Lastly refactored the show/hide animations to use a prototype function on 'div' elements.
+Updated all transitions with this effect for consistency.
+Not 100% thrilled with some of it, but may be able to fix down the road.

+### Day 44: January 20, 2020
+**Today's Progress**: Meal Plan App

+* I worked on my '[Meal Plan App](https://github.com/nicreichelt/100-days-of-code/tree/master/meal-plan-app)' today

+I started the dialog for adding reminders.
+Modal pops up and got the inputs set.
+Does not load into array yet though.
+Did a little refactoring to clean up code.

 ### Day 43: January 19, 2020
 **Today's Progress**: Meal Plan App